socketio/socket.io-client-cpp/examples/QT/README.md

     std::unique_ptr<client> _io;
 ```

-Init `sio::client` and setup event bindings in `MainWindow` constructor.
+Init `sio::client` and setup event bindings for default `socket` in `MainWindow` constructor.

+And we also need to handle the connectivity events, handle the connect and disconnect events.

 Now the `MainWindow` constructor: